Cancel anytime

 Key Offerings

-- HP Instant Ink: A subscription service that delivers ink or toner to customers before they run out.
-Growth of this service has been substantial.
-Competitors include printer companies offering their own subscription services.
+- HP Instant Ink: A subscription service that delivers ink to customers before they run out.
+Competitors include Epson ReadyPrint.
+User base is in millions.
+Revenue is subscription based.

 Market Dynamics